noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

       - through an internet gateway
       - in a private subnet through a NAT device
     - A gateway VPC endpoint to an AWS service, for example, an endpoint to Amazon S3
-- VPNs
-  - supports IPv4/IPv6-Dualstack through separate tunnels for inner traffic
-  - IPv6 for outer tunnel connection not supported.
-  - Site-to-Site VPN
-    - does not support Path MTU Discovery
-    - The greatest Maximum Transmission Unit (MTU) available on the inside tunnel interface is 1,399 bytes.
-    - Throughput is limited
-    - Maximum packets per second (PPS) per VPN tunnel is 140,000.
-  - client VPN
-    - IPv6 is not supported.
-    - SAML 2.0-based federated authentication only works with an AWS provided client v1.2.0 or later.
-    - Client VPN endpoint does not support subnet associations in a dedicated tenancy VPC.
-    - is not compliant with Federal Information Processing Standards (FIPS).
-    - subnets associated with a Client VPN endpoint must be in the same VPC.
-    - Client CIDR ranges
-      - must have a block size of at least /22 and must not be greater than /12.
-      - cannot be changed after you create the Client VPN endpoint.
-      - cannot overlap with
-        - the local CIDR of the VPC in which the associated subnet is located
-        - any routes manually added to the Client VPN endpoint's route table.
-    - ACM certificates are not supported with mutual authentication because you cannot extract the private key
-      - but you can use an ACM server as the server-side certificate.

 ## integrations